Full Text: <1073>

 %0 Journal Article

-%T A virtual sample diffusion generation method guided by LLM-generated knowledge for enhancing information completeness and zero-shot fault diagnosis in building thermal systems
+%T Virtual sample diffusion generation method guided by large language model-generated knowledge for enhancing information completeness and zero-shot fault diagnosis in building thermal systems

 %J Journal of Zhejiang University SCIENCE A